 For each App (project) you have in Applivery you will be able to have one or more Published Apps that will help you organize how your Apps are available within your project Collaborators and Employees through the App Store.
-There are two important concepts to properly configure them:
+There are three important concepts to properly configure them:

 - Inactive: App is not accessible to anyone in the App Store.